 A short bio

-I lived for many years in the city of Porto Alegre (“Happy Harbor”), also located in Rio Grande do Sul, where I received my Ph.D. from Universidade Federal do Rio Grande do Sul (UFRGS) in 2009, under the supervision of Prof. Thaisa Storchi Bergmann.
-I also spent some time visiting Penn State University (Pennsylvania, US), Durham University (UK) and the University of Wyoming (Wyoming, US).
+I lived for many years in the city of Porto Alegre (“Happy Harbor”), also located in Rio Grande do Sul, where I received my Ph.D. from Universidade Federal do Rio Grande do Sul in 2009, under the supervision of Prof. Thaisa Storchi Bergmann.
+During my PhD, I spent some time visiting Penn State University and Durham University.

-After getting my PhD, I spent some time as a visiting researcher in UFRGS.
-Then I moved to USA in Aug.
-2010 where I was a postdoctoral researcher at NASA Goddard Space Flight Center for more than three years.
-At NASA, I collaborated with researchers involved in the Fermi and Swift space observatories in the Astroparticle Physics and X-ray Astrophysics Labs.
+After getting my PhD, I moved to USA where I was a postdoctoral researcher at NASA Goddard Space Flight Center for four years.
+At NASA, I collaborated with researchers involved in the Fermi, Swift and XMM-Newton space observatories in the Astroparticle Physics and X-ray Astrophysics Labs.